parkcoj/Intro-to-NCBI-Cloud-Computing/_site/index.md

 ![img39](doc_images/img39.jpg){:width="80%"}

+> **NOTE:** This "default" network setting configuration leaves the instance open to public access.
+Typically you will want to restrict this to only trusted IP addresses, but for the purposes of the workshop we keep this open so there is no need to troubleshoot network issues.
+To balance this security flaw, we will restrict access to our instances with another instance feature in a few more steps.

 12) Click **Review and Launch** in the bottom right of the screen

 ![img40](doc_images/img40.jpg){:width="60%"}

 13) On page **Step 7: Review and Launch** – You should see two warnings at the top of the screen denoted by the symbol below.
 You can disregard these.

+> **NOTE:** The first warning tells us that our instance configuration will cost us money.
+The second warning tells us that our network settings make our instance publicly accessible, which is discussed in the above "NOTE".

 ![img41](doc_images/img41.jpg){:width="60%"}